"Onye ji onye n'ani ji onwe ya: He who will hold another down in the mud must stay in the mud to keep him down.”~ Chinua Achebe

 It's part of your emotional defense mechanisms.

 That is where compulsive eating deviates from the norm, it is an extension of that.
 The pattern increases deepens and a temporary measure can become ingrained.
 The key to dealing with it is to deal with the underlying stressors and tensions that are distorting your eating habits.
-Much treatment deals with trying to directly repress the desire to eat, which is trying to solve a symptom as if it's a cause.
+Much treatment deals with trying to directly repress the desire to eat, which is trying to solve a symptom as if it's the cause.

 Eating is necessary for life, therefore using addiction as a model is inapt.
 Any definition of compulsive eating should come from the way it actually functions, not from something else which is hardly comparable, drugs are not food.
 This is important for cure and restoration and should be paramount.